 - a fund for investors already into retirement may level off at ~30% stocks.

-I’ve written about why Vanguard is the lowest cost and best option for your savings and I’ve also written about how seemingly small differences in fees are quite expensive over long periods.
-You’re going to save – and add to – these retirement funds for your entire working lifetime so it is worth exerting the effort once to choose the lowest cost fund.
+Seemingly small differences in fees can be quite expensive over long periods.
+You’re going to save — and add to — these retirement funds for your entire working lifetime so it’s worth exerting the effort once to choose a low cost fund.

-If you have an IRA, I recommend Vanguard’s Target Retirement fund.
-Fidelity’s Freedom Index fund is a good second choice as the cost difference is insignificant.
-(Make sure you select their “Index” version as they have a higher cost version that they promote more prominently.)
+For an IRA, I recommend Vanguard’s Target Retirement fund or Fidelity’s Freedom Index fund as the cost difference is insignificant.
+(Select Fidelity’s “Index” version as they have a higher cost version that they promote more prominently.)

-When it comes to your retirement savings, go on a target date.
-You’ll end up in a long-term relationship.
+When it comes to your retirement savings, go on a target date and commit to a long-term relationship.